belgianmobileid/doc/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="state" req="Strongly RECOMMENDED" %}</td>
       <td>Specifies any string value that your application uses to maintain state between your Authorization Request and the Authorization Server's response.
-You can use this parameter for several purposes, such as directing the user to the correct resource in your application and mitigating cross-site request forgery.
-Since your redirect_uri can be guessed, using a state value can increase your assurance that an incoming connection is the result of an authentication request.
-If you generate a random string or encode the hash of a cookie or another value that captures the client's state, you can validate the response to additionally ensure that the request and response originated in the same browser, providing protection against attacks such as cross-site request forgery.</td>
+You can use this parameter for several purposes, such as directing the user to the correct resource in your application and mitigating cross-site request forgery.</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="nonce" req="Strongly RECOMMENDED" %}</td>